zac7777/Entropy/Entropy/Classes/Knight.md

 *Cut Through:* 5 AP, up to three creatures within Melee Range + 1m, 2d8 - 1 slashing damage, those creatures gain -2 DT to slashing and rot damage

-*Perfect Shell:* 8 AP, the next time any number of target creatures that fail the avoidance roll would be damaged, reduce that damage by 8d2
+*Perfect Shell:* 8 AP, the next time any number of target creatures within 50m that fail the avoidance roll would be damaged, reduce that damage by 8d2

 Avoidance type: Endurance
 Roll minimum: 6